igrek51/trimmer/README.md

 # Trimmer
-Automatic song processing tool, which:
+Automatic MP3 songs processing tool, which:

 1. Downloads mp3 from youtube URL (thanks to youtube-dl)
 2. Trims down silence at the beginning & at the end of song (thanks to pydub)